kaiwolfram/kaiwolfram.github.io/content/opensource/phoenix.md

 link = ""
 +++

-Non custodial Bitcoin wallet using Lightning to send/receive payments and developed by ACINQ.
+Non custodial Bitcoin wallet using Lightning to send/receive payments.

-**Contributions:** German translation of the app
+**Contributions:** German translation of the app.

 <!-- more -->
 <br>